 Highly Related: I have a free cookbook with plenty of chocolate recipes that are perfect for post-workout snacks.
 You can learn more about it here or enter your info below to have it sent straight to your email.

 Q: What about fruit and fructose post-workout?

 A: Fructose needs to be converted to stored glycogen in the liver before it could be used as fuel.
 It is also subpar at spiking insulin and if you’re getting it from fruits, the fiber will also blunt rapid digestion.
-And our next question will cover the effects of antioxidants which are present in most fruits.
 Eat as much fruit as you’d like, but it’s not the ideal carb source around training.
 If you’d like to learn more about fructose, check out this article from Precision Nutrition.
 Another thing worth considering is the antioxidant load of most fruits.
 Since the point of strength training is to create inflammation and a stimulus to recover from, antioxidants may interfere with these processes.

 I hope that answers any questions and gives some insight on peri-workout nutrition.
 Shoot me an email if you have any other questions.

 P.S.
 If you’re into lifting heavy and would like to learn more about the deadlift, I’m offering my book, Deadlift Mastery, for free.
 Click here to get it.